nt246/physalia-lcwgs/day_2/markdowns/01_filtering.md

 Let's quickly familiarize ourselves with the input data.

-Have a look at our list of BAM files:
+Have a look at our BAM files on the filesystem:
 ```bash
 cat $DIR/ALL_bams.txt
 ```